skeetio/learngraphql-lessons/1-basics/4-invoking-mutations.md

 }
 ~~~

-Once you invoked it you'll get a result like this:
+Once you've invoked it, you'll get a result like this:

 ~~~
 {